Ethernet in the First Mile (EFM)

 Each circuit operates independently so if one goes down, others will continue to perform.

-Each EFM is backed up by Redcentric's 24/7 support and comes with a 6 hours fix SLA.
+Each EFM is backed up by Redcentric's 24/7 support and Availability Service Level Agreements.

 How does EFM work?